 Some of the intricate carving used in the 'Doors of Thrones' campaign.
 The 10 doors were placed in pubs at 'Game of Thrones' filmimg locations around Northern Ireland.

 Tourism Ireland’s ‘Doors of Thrones’ campaign reached an estimated 61 million people around the world, with the campaign’s short films being viewed 17 million times.
 The campaign also earned over 20 awards and accolades from the marketing and advertising industry across Europe.

 Publicis in London asked me to record the voiceover at Moynihan Russell, Sound & Post Facilities in Dublin.
 Given the campaign's objective of promoting tourism in Northern Ireland, they also asked me to deliver it with a suggestion of a lyrical northern tone.
-You can see the promotional video on the Publicis website.×
+You can see the promotional video here.×

 Production of video at IBM Innovation Centre, Dublin

 The IBM Campus in Blanchardstown, Dublin is set in 100 acres about 20 minutes dive from Dublin airport and the city centre.
 It is home to several IBM enterprises including the Dublin Innovation Centre and the software lab mentor programme.
 The video, in which I played a part and which I narrated, included interviews with members of the IBM management team and businesses which had worked with the mentor programme.

 You can see the finished video here on my YouTube Channel.